paylike/entities-api-docs/README.md

 ## Relationships

 Relationships are a way to describe how two entities are related.
+Notice that entities might have multiple relationships e.g. when related in more than one way.

 ### Create a relationship